tunmsk/nextgen-facebook/readme.txt

 = 8.26.0 =

 2016/02/29 - This latest release includes style changes for the Tumblr button -- use the "Reload Default Styles" action button, on the Sharing Styles page, to reload the latest default sharing styles.

-= 8.25.4 =

-2016/02/27 - Fixed detection of duplicate embedded videos.
-Added video title and description (internal) meta tags for Schema JSON-LD filters.
-Added two functions developers can use to clear the NGFB cache.

-= 8.25.3 =

-2016/02/25 - Added a new NGFB_HIDE_ALL_WARNINGS constant - see the NGFB Setup Guide for details.

-= 8.25.2 =

-2016/02/24 - Fixed possible inclusion of duplicate JavaScript when using the ngfb_get_sharing_buttons() function.

-= 8.25.1 =

-2016/02/23 - Added new NgfbSchema methods to get the JSON-LD filter name and check for registered hooks.

-= 8.25.0 =

-2016/02/21 - New "Google / Schema Image Dimensions" and "Business Banner (600x60) Image URL" options.
-Refactored much of the Schema JSON-LD related code.